k-box/k-box/docs/user/en/getting-started.md

 # Introduction

 K-Box.
 It is a system meant to structure documents in an organization.

-Thanks to features such as collections or *project*, it helps organizing and sharing presentations, images and other types of documents produced by collaborators inside and outside a structure.
+Thanks to features such as _collections_ or *project*, it helps organizing and sharing presentations, images and other types of documents produced by collaborators inside and outside an organization.

 # Documents
-When you are on the `Documents` tab, you can access a few menu on the left part of the screen.
+When you are on the `Documents` page, you can access the left-hand navigation menu.
 These menus help to quickly access documents important to you.

 ## Recent
 ![Recent documents menu](img/recent-docs.png)

-By clicking on this link, the list part on the right will display all the docs you recently modified or added.
+By clicking on this link, the list part on the right will display all the documents recently modified or added by you and your colleagues in accessible project and private collections.

 ## Starred
 ![Starred documents menu](img/starred-docs.png)

-By clicking on this link, the list part on the right will display all the docs you starred.
-Starring is a good way to maintain an easy access on the docs you care about.
+By clicking on this link, the list part on the right will display all the files you starred.
+Starring is a good way to maintain an easy access on the files you care about.

 ## Meta-data
-When a document is uploaded information about it is gathered.
+When a document is uploaded, information about it is gathered.
 It is called meta-data.
 The information available is usually:
-* The collections to which the document is associated
+* Collections to which the document is assigned
 * Its author or authors
 * Its main contact
 * Its language
-* The date it was added
+* Date it was added
-* The user who uploaded it
+* Uploader

 By clicking on a doc, it is possible to consult this information: